-In this study, we evaluated the Gst -Gc, where Gst is the static energy release rate, at elliptical static crack rim under the nonuniform shear stress and friction.
+In this study, we evaluated the Gc/Gst, where Gst is the static energy release rate at elliptical static crack rim under the nonuniform shear stress and friction.
 Because it is difficult to obtain Gst analytically, we calculated Gst numerically.
 In the calculation, we used triangular elements same as those used in the dynamic rupture simulations.
 First, we calculated the static slip distribution in the crack using the solution of the triangular dislocation by Nikkhoo & Walter (2015, GJI) so that the stress drop and slip amount satisfy the friction law at each element.
-From the static stress changes caused by the obtained static slip and the shortest distance between each adjacent element and the crack elements, we estimated the static stress intensity factor (Kst) and thus Gst, which is proportional to Kst2, along the crack rim.
+From the static stress changes at the outside of the crack caused by the obtained static slip and the shortest distance between each adjacent element and the crack elements, we estimated the static stress intensity factor (Kst) and thus Gst, which is proportional to Kst2, along the crack rim.
 The axial length of the elliptical crack was set every 10 km.
+The nonuniform stress and friction distributions were same as those used in the dynamic rupture simulations.